Written by Joshua Malin

-If you’re one of many Australians with a health condition that requires physiotherapy, private health insurance can help cover the costs.
+If you’re one of the many Australians with a health condition that requires physiotherapy, private health insurance can help cover the costs.
 So, let’s look at some of the benefits of private health insurance for physiotherapy:

 Once you’ve decided that health insurance for physiotherapy is right for you, the next step is to compare a range of policies to find one that suits your needs and budget.
 Here are a few things to consider while you browse:

 Physiotherapy is a common inclusion on many extras products.
-This means that there are a lot of health insurance policies that include physiotherapy for an affordable price.
-If you’re claiming on services such as physiotherapy regularly, then taking out the right extras policy could help you save money.
+This means there are a lot of health insurance policies that include physiotherapy for an affordable price.
+If you’re claiming on services such as physiotherapy regularly, taking out the right extras policy could help you save money.

 Physiotherapy cover can sometimes be grouped with other services, so if these are services that you use regularly, you may use up your group limit quite quickly and find yourself paying for the full appointment out of pocket until your limits reset.
 If this is the case, you may want to look for policies with higher group limits or that don’t group physiotherapy cover with other services you regularly claim on.